CARE Values Inclusion

 We also know that inclusion does not just mean who we serve, but who we are.
 CARE is committed to welcoming volunteers of all backgrounds to help shape our future.
 Our ability to connect with diverse communities and share knowledge that matters is built on our volunteer relationships.
 Inclusion is a vital part of our work that allows us to better serve young people across the country.

-Finally, next week, I will discuss CARE’s third value: collaboration.
+Finally, in my next blog post, I will discuss CARE’s third value: collaboration.

 About the Author